Mechanical Engineering Manufacturer

 Their daily life is an intense battle between Computer-Aided Manufacturing (CAM) software (like Mastercam) and violent physical friction.
 They must write the G-Code programs that command massive, 5-axis CNC milling machines.
 They decide the exact speed the diamond-tipped drill bit must spin (Feed & Speed rates).
 If they calculate it wrong, the drill bit shatters and the titanium block is ruined.

-They are obsessed with "Jigs and Fixtures."
+They are obsessed with "Jigs and Fixtures".
 If a factory needs to weld 10,000 car doors, the Manufacturing Engineer designs a custom steel frame (a Jig) that holds the pieces perfectly in place so the robotic welder can't make a mistake.

 AI can suggest a toolpath, but AI cannot intuitively hear the screaming sound of a CNC machine cutting metal too fast, physically invent a clever clamp to hold a weirdly shaped piece of aluminum, or endure the hot, oil-slicked reality of a massive machining workshop.
 It is a highly practical, incredibly satisfying, and critical engineering career.